reserve-protocol/reserve-index-dtf/README.md

 3. `AUCTION_LAUNCHER`
    - Expected: EOA or multisig
    - Can open and close auctions, optionally altering parameters of the auction within the approved ranges
+4. `SWAP_RELAYER`
+   - Expected: Cowswap-like entity that has integrated with EIP-1271
+   - Trusted to swap assets in auctions out-of-band

+⚠️ The SWAP_RELAYER role must ONLY be granted to trusted entities that adhere to EIP-1271.
+This is VERY important, as these addresses receive approval of the Folio's assets during auction.

 ##### StakingVault